Here's What Polio Vaccine Developer Thinks About COVID-19

 Senior Citizens Receive Flu Shots

-NILES, IL - NOVEMBER 16: George Rodriguez, RN, draws a flu vaccine dose before administering vaccinations at the Maine Town Hall November 16, 2004, in Niles, Illinois.
+NILES, IL - NOVEMBER 16: George Rodriguez, RN draws a dose of flu vaccine prior to administering vaccinations at the Maine Town Hall November 16, 2004 in Niles, Illinois.
 The flu shot program was organized by Advocate Lutheran General Hospital and was an appointment-only event.
+Tim Boyle/Getty Images

 How the polio antidote came to be